fastlane/docs/docs/actions/supply.md

   `version_code` | Version code (used when updating rollout or promoting specific versions) | [*](#parameters-legend-dynamic) `release_status` | Release status (used when uploading new apks/aabs) - valid values are completed, draft, halted, inProgress | [*](#parameters-legend-dynamic)
   `track` | The track of the application to use.
 The default available tracks are: production, beta, alpha, internal | `production`
-  `rollout` | The percentage of the user fraction when uploading to the rollout track | `metadata_path` | Path to the directory containing the metadata files | [*](#parameters-legend-dynamic) `key` | **DEPRECATED!** Use `--json_key` instead - The p12 File used to authenticate with Google | [*](#parameters-legend-dynamic)
+  `rollout` | The percentage of the user fraction when uploading to the rollout track (setting to 1 will complete the rollout) |
+  `metadata_path` | Path to the directory containing the metadata files | [*](#parameters-legend-dynamic) `key` | **DEPRECATED!** Use `--json_key` instead - The p12 File used to authenticate with Google | [*](#parameters-legend-dynamic)
   `issuer` | **DEPRECATED!** Use `--json_key` instead - The issuer of the p12 file (email address of the service account) | [*](#parameters-legend-dynamic)